Eschatologue/CM_wiki/docs/equipment/adventuring-gear/item.md

 Adventuring gear, 20 sp, S.

-Using a Crowbar gives you Advantage on Strength checks where the Crowbar's leverage can be applied.
+Using a Crowbar gives you **:d20-adv: Advantage**{ .d20 } on Strength checks where the Crowbar's leverage can be applied.

 ### Fine Clothes